MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 ### Find answers in the context sensitive Help pane

-Select the Help icon :::image type="content" source="media/fabric-home/fabric-help-icon.png" alt-text="Screenshot of the question mark Help icon."::: to open and use the contextual Help pane and to search for answers to questions.
+Select the Help icon (**?**) to open and use the contextual Help pane and to search for answers to questions.

 [!INCLUDE [product-name](../includes/product-name.md)] provides context sensitive help in the right rail of your browser.
 In this example, we've selected **Browse** from the nav pane and the Help pane automatically updates to show us articles about the features of the **Browse** screen.
 For example, we're shown articles on *View recent content* and *See content that others have shared with you*.
 If there are community posts related to the current view, they are displayed under **Forum topics**.